-Simply put, forensics is the science of proving or disproving a theory.
-It is the Expert Witness’s job to look through the available evidence and give their professional opinion of whether the theory can be proven or if it can be disproved.
-In criminal courts, the burden is 100% and the Expert must be able to prove with all certainty the evidence examined leads to a conclusion which is precise.
+It is the job of the expert witness to examine the available evidence and give their professional opinion of whether or not the theory can be proven.
+In criminal courts, the burden is 100% and the expert witness must be able to prove with all certainty the evidence leads to a conclusion which is precise.